kimdesok/DeepPATH/README.md

+## Aim 1.
-## A proposal to build a pipeline for classifying lung cancer images and finding gene mutation from cancer tissue images
+### To build a pipeline for classifying lung cancer images and finding gene mutation from cancer tissue images

 1) Lung cancer images and corresponding clinical data will be downloaded from TCGA cancer database.
 2) ResNet-50 model will be investigated to classify cancer vs. normal images.